 - Judges give a unique score for each KPI response.
-A KPI will have two scores categories, a technical score and a gender inclusion score - All KPI technical scores are equal in weight - Each KPI response can be up to ~300 words (XXXX character limit in the submission portal) - Teams are not required to address gender inclusion in each KPI, and declining to do so will not adversely
+A KPI will have two scores categories, a general score and a gender inclusion score - All KPI general scores are equal in weight - Each KPI response can be up to ~300 words - Teams are not required to address gender inclusion in each KPI, and declining to do so will not adversely affect their general score.
+Declining to address gender inclusion in a specific KPI will only affect gender inclusion KPI scoring.